Starcounter/Docs/guides/web-apps/html-view-guidelines/README.md

 </template>
 ```

-To separate the presentation and content in this file, the element mentioned above, `<template is="starcounter-composition">` should be used.
-This element should contain the presentation of the HTML view while the `<template is="dom-bind">` should contain the content.
+To separate the layout and content in this file, the element mentioned above, `<template is="starcounter-composition">` should be used.
+This element should contain the layout of the HTML view while the `<template is="dom-bind">` should contain the content.
 Note that this only applies when using Polymer as a templating engine.
-When using other frameworks, it will not use `dom-bind`, although, the principle of separating the presentation from the content will stay constant.
+When using other frameworks, it will not use `dom-bind`, although, the principle of separating the layout from the content will stay constant.
 In code, this is how it looks:

 ```html
 <link rel="import" href="/sys/polymer/polymer.html">